lfe/docs/index.md

 <a name="History">
 ## History

-{% include history-docs.html %}
+The history section got too big, so we moved it into its own page.
+Please visit the <a href="/history.html">LFE-related history page</a>.

 <a name="LFE-Presentations">
 ## Presentations

 Our <a href="/presentations.html">presentations page</a> has recorded video of LFE talks, slide decks, and screencasts.

 <a name="Examples">